bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 While debouncing calls the function *after* the user has completed typing, a *throttled* function is called every `n` milliseconds, limiting how many times a function is called.
 Throttling is best suited when a continuing function call is needed, like on scrolling, window resizing or drag and drop.

-Here were creating a function `throttle`, and utilise it by a function that should be called when the user scrolls the browser window.
+Here we're creating a function `throttle`, and utilise it by a function that should be called when the user scrolls the browser window.

 ```javascript
 function throttle(func, wait) {